 What is this?
 Just me having trouble getting rid of books, so I’m creating a quick memory before I send the little guys to the red cross thriftstore in Tórshavn.
-May they can be of some use to others.
+Hopefully they’ll find a good home.

 #21 Masters of Animation – John Halas